vuillaut/TechRadar/CONTRIBUTING.md

 # Contribution guidelines

+## A list of criteria for a tool or service to be added in the TechRadar

+1. The tool is designed to measure and/or improve a software quality dimension.

+2. The tool automates the measurement and/or improvement of software quality.

+3. The tool is frequently used on research software and being actively maintained.

+4. The tool enables the software it is used on to follow relevant research community standards and best practices.

 ## How to contribute

 **Note:** This section is work in progress

 You can add tools and modify the technology watch content by opening a pull request:

-1. Open an issue with the type of tools you would like to see in Technology Watch.
+1. Open an issue with the type of tools you would like to see in Technology Watch satisfying a list of criteria.

 2. When you and the editor have agreed on what you will do, you can edit on the GitHub repository by clicking on the pencil icon.